vmware-archive/gcp-env-bootstrap/README.md

 - PAS Fundamentals (for Operators)
 - PKS Fundamentals (for Operators)
 - PAL for Developers on K8S
+- PAL for Platform Engineers on GCP

-All three classes require a GCP project per student.
+All classes require a GCP project per student.

 The two operator classes also require provisioning a BOSH director per student.

-The developer class does not require a BOSH director at all.
-It's not about BOSH, it's about K8S.
-In addition to the GCP project, for the developer class, we provision a GKE cluster per student.
+For the developer class instead of a BOSH director, we provision a GKE cluster per student.

 ## Setup